 數數碳水化合物

-Calculating carbohydrates-keeping track of the carbohydrates in each of your meals, snacks, and drinks-can help you match activity levels and medications to the food you eat.
-Many diabetics simplify blood sugar management by counting carbohydrates, which can also help them:
+Carb Counting - recording the carbs in every meal, snack and drink you have - can help you match activity levels and medications to the foods you eat.
+Many people with diabetes simplify their blood sugar management by counting carbohydrates, which can also help them:

 • Stay healthy longer.